mastodon/documentation/Using-the-API/API.md

 Returns [Results](#results).

 If `q` is a URL, Mastodon will attempt to fetch the provided account or status.
-Otherwise, it will do a local account and hashtag search.
+Otherwise, it will search for local accounts and hashtags, and if your instance allows it it will search for toots you've written, boosted, favourited or were mentioned in.

     GET /api/v2/search